 From the ruins and history at Ayutthaya and the Bridge on the River Kwai to the luxury beachside hotels at Thailand's oldest beachside escape at Hua Hin and the resorts further east of Bangkok on the eastern coast, central Thailand offers history, nature and beachside relaxation.

 A crowd-pleasing concoction of culture, city and beach, has made Thailand one of the most popular destinations for travellers the world over.
 Wonderful food, almost guaranteed sunshine and a wealth of accommodation options to suit almost every budget has ensured Thailand's appeal.

-Offering a flavour of three very different regions of Thailand, this 11-day tailor-made tour explores the vibrant capital Bangkok, before setting sale on a cruise along the River Kwai, a region famed for both its scenery and historical significance.
+Offering a flavour of three very different regions of Thailand, this tailor-made tour explores the vibrant capital Bangkok, before a cruise on the River Kwai and the wildlife, rainforests and beaches of the tropical south.

 Experience the history and nature of Thailand's River Kwai region before heading to the former Siam capital of Ayutthaya where you'll discover palaces and temples in the beautiful valley of the Chao Phraya River.

 Alternatively, call one of our experts on 020 7590 0613.
 We are open today until 4:00 pm.

 High-end resorts along the Gulf of Thailand south of Bangkok, surrounding Hua Hin include the award-winning Aleenta Hua Hin - Pranburi luxury boutique resort and spa on the secluded Pak Nam Pran Beach in Pranburi, located somewhat off the beaten track.

 Coconuts, rubber and fishing are the main source of income for the inhabitants of the small island of Koh Kood, which is gradually figuring in the plans of tourists looking for even greater escapism than its sister island, Koh Chang, delivers.